 These clients instinctively know that their organization needs research to move an initiative forward or better meet customer/citizen needs.
 But with zero-based budgets in the private sector and bare-bones budgets in the public/social sectors, our clients are striving to do more with less and prove the value of market research investments.

-Clarifying the ROI and impact of market research insights is a huge trend in the industry and for good reason.
+Clarifying the ROI of marketing research insights is a huge trend in the industry and for good reason.
 When the contribution of research to the bottom line is clear (private sector) and the ability to impact target populations is strengthened (public/social sector), research doesn’t only provide information or findings; research creates an impact.

-Organizationally, consumer insights divisions that demonstrate the ROI of consumer insights are being fully integrated into strategic planning and gaining a seat at the table — some companies are even appointing Chief Research Officers.
+Organizationally, consumer insights divisions that demonstrate the ROI of marketing research are being fully integrated into strategic planning and gaining a seat at the table — some companies are even appointing Chief Research Officers.

 We’ll provide some rules of thumb to encourage your organization to pursue impactful insights.
 Future blogs will outline how to best craft research to ensure the outcome provides maximum impact and ROI.